 It is clear that these constructions are inverse to each other and, hence, this correspondence is one to one. \end{proof}

-\begin{prop} Let $P$ be a $G$-permutation.
-Then, the trace of $P$ is equal to the number of loops in the decomposition of $G$ that corresponds to $P$. \end{prop} \begin{proof} The trace of $P$ is equal to
+\begin{Proposition} Let $P$ be a $G$-permutation.
+Then, the trace of $P$ is equal to the number of loops in the decomposition of $G$ that corresponds to $P$. \end{Proposition} \begin{proof} The trace of $P$ is equal to

 and further